artlussos/elof1/README.md

 `elo.json` contains algorithm parameter for Elo ratings:

 * initial driver ranking
 * algorithm disparity options
 * algorithm importance for distinct race types (championship/non-championship, qualifying/race)
 * algorithm importance thresholds

-Remember that any change to parameters should lead to ranking reset (`./elo.py reset; ./elo.py rate`) if you want consistent rating criteria throughout the entires time span of results database.
+Remember that any change to parameters should lead to ranking reset (`./elo.py reset; ./elo.py rate`) if you want consistent rating criteria throughout the entire time span of results database.

 More information
 ================

 More elaborate write-up of the methodology and general approach to the problem can be found in the doc/ directory of source code repository, which contains:

 * races.md: explanation of race selection for the results database
 * results.md: summary of the scoring method
 * sources.md: summary of sources used for result data
- * challenges.md: two most dificult aspects of the project, described in detail
+* challenges.md: two most difficult aspects of the project, described in detail
 * sql.md: useful or interesting queries to be run against the database (may only be applicable to the MySQL database)

 Author
 ======